Alberto Colombo (racing driver)

-Alberto Colombo (born 23 February 1946 in Varedo, Lombardy) is a former racing driver from Italy.
+Alberto Colombo (23 February 1946 – 7 January 2024) was an Italian racing driver.
 He unsuccessfully entered three Formula One Grands Prix in 1978 with ATS (two failures to qualify) and Merzario (one failure to pre-qualify).
 He won the 1974 Italian Formula Three Championship and also enjoyed some success in Formula Two.
-He is the father of WEC driver Lorenzo Colombo.
+Colombo died on 7 January 2024, at the age of 77, after a long illness.